vbatts/tar-split/tar/asm/README.md

 Concerns
 --------

-For completely safe assembly/disassembly, there will need to be a CAS directory, that maps to a checksum in the `storage.Entity` of `storage.FileType`.
+For completely safe assembly/disassembly, there will need to be a Content Addressable Storage (CAS) directory, that maps to a checksum in the `storage.Entity` of `storage.FileType`.

 This is due to the fact that tar archives _can_ allow multiple records for the same path, but the last one effectively wins.
 Even if the prior records had a